ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 }
 ```

-^ Two interfaces for delegated properties for val and var.
+^ - Two interfaces for delegated properties for val and var.

+^ - Binding property is immutable.

 ---